hhoffstaette/sqredir/README.md

     url_rewrite_program /usr/bin/sqredir
     url_rewrite_children 8 startup=4 idle=1 concurrency=8

-Note that you wantot have the config outside of /etc, you need to configure the path by adding the -f option to the sqredir executable:
+Note that you want to have the configuration file outside of /etc, you need to configure the path by adding the -f option to the sqredir executable:

     url_rewrite_program /usr/bin/sqredir -f /where/ever/sqredir.conf